 Your CRM is only one of the tools that are vital to customer service.
 Make sure that you have the appropriate channels of communication to best serve your customers.
 With an intelligent business phone system like Yodel, you’re able to ensure that your phone communication enhances the customer experience through smart integrations and advanced features.
 The same should be true for your email communications, chatbots, and so on.

 Invest in customer service training

 Your team might be experts when it comes to your product or service, but it is rare that an entire customer service team is an expert in effective CS tactics.
 That is why there are training providers, who can do an internal audit of the existing skills and gaps in your customer service experience.
 From there, personalized training can be conducted to get your team performing better.
-If there are team members or management staff who excel at customer service, they could alternatively develop an internal customer service training programme for your business.
+If there are team members or management staff who excel at customer service, they could alternatively develop an internal customer service training program for your business.

-Customer service doesn’t have to feel like an always moving target.
+Customer service doesn’t have to feel like an always-moving target.
 Instead with smart changes and investments your team can soon excel in customer service, leaving your customers feeling satisfied and delighted.